Crush Injury Claims

 Thompsons played a key role in establishing the 1974 Health & Safety at Work Act and has decades of experience bringing negligent employers to account.

 Whether the crush injury occurred due to falling objects, becoming caught in machinery or infrastructure, or was the result of a road traffic accident, Thompsons has the expertise to secure the maximum amount of financial compensation and ensure health and safety lessons are learned.
+Contact our specialists today to begin your crush injury claim.

 1. What is a crush injury?

-A crush injury occurs when a part of the body, for example a finger, leg or even the torso, is crushed by an external force.
+A crush injury occurs when a part of the body, for example, a finger, leg or even the torso, is crushed by an external force.
 Crush injuries occur in road traffic accidents or in the workplace, perhaps due to an employer failing to follow health and safety regulations, faulty equipment or even due to the fault of a colleague.

 Yes.
 Our accident at work experts have helped thousands of people to secure compensation after suffering a crush injury at work.
-Call 0800 0 224 224 today, fill in our claim form or request a callback to begin the claim process.
+Call 0800 0 224 224 today, fill in our claim form or request a callback to begin the crush injury claim process.

 3. Why should I choose Thompsons Solicitors to make a crush injury claim over another law firm?